 Adventure Project - Josh Grant - Update 1 - Orange Mud, LLC

-Josh Grant is training for Badwater to Telescope to Badwater.
-To learn all about his adventure before diving into this first update you can see his adventure details here: https://www.orangemud.com/pages/adventure-project-badwater-to-telescope-to-badwater-josh-grant
+Josh Grant is training for Badwater to Telescope Peak to Badwater.
+To learn all about his adventure before diving into this first training update, you can see his adventure details here: https://www.orangemud.com/pages/adventure-project-badwater-to-telescope-to-badwater-josh-grant

 Now from Josh for his first training update: I feel like I need to start this story with the fact that I'm starting this journey from scratch here.
 So every run, every mile, every hill climb is not just training but rebuilding.
 These miles and runs are me not only getting a little faster bit by bit, not only get a little stronger day by day, not only dropping weight pound by pound but it's me, regaining the confidence that I can do these ridiculous distances, races and backpacking trips that I love to do so much.